And this time I’ve got three patterns included!

 Coming up with designs to submit for this book was a real pleasure.
 I started by brainstorming a list of potential projects, then had a lovely dig through my stash looking for yarn to use.
 I also placed a call to Kristine of Curious Creek, who generously donated several skeins for me to play with.
+I am constantly worried about the aluminium guttering on the back side of our house whenever we’ve a big thunderstorm.
+Some thunderstorms are strong enough to tear it right out of the side of the house, and it would not be cheap to repair it.
 I came up with nine designs, knit seven of them myself, while Cris volunteered to knit the other two, then decided that six of the final pieces were worth submitting (two came out too small, a third just didn’t work well, so I left those out).
 Since three were used in the book, I’ve got another three up my sleeveâ€”I’ll be looking for homes for them as well.

 This is my favorite of the one-skein books.
 Because sock yarn has great yardage, the designs have some complexityâ€”which translates to interesting knitting.
 I cast on for a Wisteria Arbor Shawl last night.
 I’m delighted with the mix of cleverness and simplicity this piece offers.
 It’s knit point up, which means it can be adapted to use every single yard, and it gets its interesting shape from casting on twenty-six stitches at the start of each pattern repeat.
 One could use this technique with other stitches and vary the shape of the finished shawl depending on the stitches-to-rows ration of the stitch used.

 If you knit up any of these patterns, I’d love to hear what you thinkâ€”and to see pictures of the finished pieces.